UX DESIGN • CONTENT DESIGN • UX WRITING

 I began by analyzing user behavior data to identify the specific steps where users were abandoning the process.
 I found that the drop-off occurred when users were asked to select their gender identities and sexual orientation.
 To further understand the issue, I collaborated with UXR team and conducted a competitive analysis and desk research.

-VIEW FULL REPORT ⟶
+VIEW THE REPORT ⟶

 The research revealed that while users were happy to provide information, they felt the gender identities, sexual orientation, and ethnic background options were too generic and didn't reflect their specific needs.
 Users needed more inclusive and clear wording.